KpoJleBapKa/KpoJleBapKa.github.io/README.md

-# Development of basic components of an online store using Generic types in TypeScript
+# Development of a content management system with a type-safe architecture

 ## Repository Overview